Chart Color Schemes

 Evanston Gardens' health metrics are close to national benchmarks.
 Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-Approximately 54% of Evanston Gardens' total population (~1,587 people) has private health cover, compared to 49.9% across Greater Adelaide.
-The most common medical conditions in Evanston Gardens are mental health issues and asthma, affecting 11.3 and 11.0% of residents respectively.
-66.7% of residents declare themselves completely clear of medical ailments, compared to 62.3% across Greater Adelaide.
-As of 2021, 8.9% of Evanston Gardens' residents are aged 65 and over (262 people), lower than the 19.0% in Greater Adelaide.
-Health outcomes among seniors require more attention than those for the broader population.
+Private health cover rate is approximately 54% of the total population (~1,635 people), leading the average SA2 area's rate of about 50.6% across Greater Adelaide.
+The most common medical conditions are mental health issues and asthma, impacting 11.3% and 11.0% of residents respectively.
+About 66.7% of residents declare themselves completely clear of medical ailments, compared to 62.3% across Greater Adelaide.
+As of 8.9% of residents aged 65 and over (270 people), this is lower than the 19.0% in Greater Adelaide.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health